Year 5

 This term our History topic will focus on the Ancient Greeks.
 During the topic we will identify the chronology of the Ancient Greeks, explore how artefacts can teach us about their way of life and find out about the differences between Athenians and Spartans (in particular, the lives of women originating from these places).
 We will also learn about some prominent Ancient Greek figures and the impact of these people during that time and beyond.

-This term in Science we will be learning about Forces and completing lots of exciting experiments!
+During the second half term, we will be looking at Forces and completing lots of exciting experiments!
 We will begin by learning about the force of gravity.
 We will then identify the effects of air resistance, water resistance and friction, that act between moving surfaces.
 We will also be looking at how mechanisms can alter the effects of forces.

 DT